 Meet the Board

-> Cindy Morton is a native southerner residing in Sevierville, Tennessee with her husband, Steve, and their two weimerauners, Taz and Gracie.
+Cindy Morton is a native southerner residing in Sevierville, Tennessee with her husband, Steve, and their two weimaraners, Taz and Gracie.
 A graduate of the University of Tennessee, she is an avid college basketball and football fan.
 Cindy's interests include adult literacy, the Boys and Girls Club, Douglas Cooperative (a program for mentally challenged adults) and her church.
-A scuba diver for over 35 years, Cindy has had the opportunity to dive throughout the World but her favorite, by far, is Turneffe Atoll.
-Having seen the disastrous results of development, dredging and over-diving in other areas, Cindy is very interested in protecting the Turneffe Atoll.
+A scuba diver for over 35 years, Cindy has had the opportunity to dive throughout the world but her favorite, by far, is Turneffe Atoll.
+Having seen the disastrous results of development, dredging and over-diving in other areas, Cindy is very interested in protecting Turneffe Atoll.

 George Myvett is the Senior Fisheries Officer and the Deputy Head of fisheries and aquaculture development for Belize.
 A former Justice of the Peace in Belize, George has a degree in Aquaculture Production and Fisheries Management from Stirling University U.K. and a degree in Marine Science and Chemistry from the University of the West Indies in Jamaica.
 George makes his home in Belize City.
 George has been a leader in promoting sustainable commerical fishing in Belize and has taken on the lead role for the Fisheries Department in developing the Turneffe Atoll Marine Reseve.